 HideMyAss has more terms, conditions and policies pages than just about any other VPN provider, but if you take the time to read them you'll find some interesting details.

 When you register for an account, the company collects your original IP address and stores this for up to two years after you've closed your account.
 Other VPNs typically keep your email address only, and a few don't even do that.

 Some payment details are also held for two years, and communications with support are stored for up to six months.
 Live chat details, again including your IP address, are held for months by another company entirely.

-- Here are the best free VPN services and links to download them
+- We’ve rounded up the best free VPN services of 2018

 *Our testing included evaluating general performance (browsing, streaming video).
 We also used speedtest.net to measure latency, upload and download speeds, and then tested immediately again with the VPN turned off, to check for any difference (over several rounds of testing).
 We then compared these results to other VPN services we've reviewed.
 Of course, do note that VPN performance is difficult to measure as there are so many variables.